epiverse-trace/tutorials/instructors/README.md

 # Practicals

-The goal of the `practical.qmd` files in this folder is to host complementary challenges to solve in groups during syncronous trainings.
+The goal of the `practical-tutors.qmd` files in this folder is to host complementary challenges to solve in groups during syncronous trainings.

 ## Usage

-One Quarto file generates:
+One Quarto QMD file generates:

 - Tutors MD file: for Tutors to use during practical or propose edits.
+Named `practical-tutors.md`.
 - Guide DOCX file: for Learners to complete during the practical.
+Named `practical-guide.docx`.
 - Solutions HTML file: for Learners to be shared after the practical.
+Named `practical-solutions.html`.

-Each Quarto file is linked to:
+Each Quarto QMD file is linked to:

 - Activity R files: for Learners to complete during the practical.
+Saved as `data/practical-activity-#.R`.

 ## Features